 Curly Illuminated Brunette

 This technique truly looks jaw-dropping on every hair type, including curly.
-Colorist Jotha Cunha takes credit for this glowing mane, as he's painted her voluminous corkscrew curls with a shimmering bronzed hue, almost identical to her deep amber eyes.
-This technique will look just as good as it grows out, and has that irresistible glowing effect.
+Colorist Jotha Cunha takes credit for this glowing mane, as he's painted this client's voluminous corkscrew curls with a shimmering bronzed hue, almost identical to her deep amber eyes.
+This technique will look just as good as it grows out, and we love that it has that irresistible glowing effect.

 For more illuminated brunette hair inspiration, check out #morenailuminada on Instagram, which has over 1.3 million posts.
 You have been warned: this may result in several hours of scrolling and screenshots, concluding in a spontaneous salon appointment.
 After all, who doesn't want their hair to look like they just returned from a sun-filled vacation to São Paulo?
-When you're sporting the morena iluminada, even a dark, dry winter day can't spoil your warm, beachy vibes—that's simply a part of its undeniable magic.
+When you're sporting the morena iluminada look, even a dark, dry winter day can't spoil your warm, beachy vibes—that's simply a part of its undeniable magic.

 Loads of Shine

 Illuminated brunette can help deliver loads of shine to your strands and prevent them from looking flat.
-Keep your strands at maximum glow-levels with a product like Sachajuan Shine Serum ($35).
+Keep your strands at maximum glow levels with a product like Sachajuan's Shine Serum ($35).